 You can charge a flat rate for conversion tracking services or even provide them for free.
 Since execution may occur at the beginning of a client relationship, it can be a brilliant way to build trust, loyalty and deliver value to your clients.

 Set up or start-up fees are usually indicated by the initial overhead costs of taking on a new account.
-It can include substantial groundwork to get familiar with the new account, acquainted with the customer’s marketing approach, and make necessary structural changes.
+It can include substantial groundwork to get familiar with the new account, acquainted with the customer’s marketing plan approach, and make necessary structural changes.

 Start-up charges are often levied as a flat rate one-time fee that ranges from 50%-100% of the recurrent monthly amount.
 As for recurring expenses, there are numerous ways to model your pricing structure.